ashleyesau/Ashley-Esau/README.md

 ### Overview

-The project was built around a question I kept returning to while working through the modern data stack: what does it actually look like when all of these pieces connect — not in a tutorial where the data is already clean, but in practice, where things break in ways you did not anticipate and the debugging teaches you more than the building did.
+The project was built around a question I kept returning to while working through the modern data stack: what does it actually look like when all of these pieces connect?
+Not in a tutorial where the data is already clean, but in practice, where things break in ways you did not anticipate and the debugging teaches you more than the building did.

 The platform tracks customer financial health across two institutions and surfaces behavioral risk signals in transaction data.
-The analytical output lives in `mart_risk_signals`, which identifies customers combining high merchant concentration (top three merchants exceeding 60% of spend) with two or more consecutive months of negative net cash flow — the highest-priority intervention targets for a risk team.
+The analytical output lives in `mart_risk_signals`, which identifies customers combining high merchant concentration (top three merchants exceeding 60% of spend) with two or more consecutive months of negative net cash flow.
+These are the highest-priority intervention targets for a risk team.

 ### Architecture